 The significance of large or small leaves relates to whether we can or should formally classify so-called “Indicas” and “Sativas”.
 Formal classification involves using Latinized names.
 Close to all formal biological classification is applied to wild (i.e., undomesticated) organisms.
 But Indicas and Sativas are cultigens in the narrow sense of groups that are distinguishable by attributes that have been differentially selected by humans.
 Hillig and Clarke refer to them as “Broad Leaf Drug” (BLD) and “Narrow Leaf Drug” (NLD) biotypes (the accurate term here would be leaflet, not leaf).
 Small uses “Cannabis Group Narcotic, THC/CBD Balanced” and “Cannabis Group Narcotic, THC Predominant”.
 Leaving aside whether these categories have value, there’s nothing wrong per se with labelling these two types of “marijuana” cultigen using informal (i.e., non-Latinized) nomenclature.
 The problem arises when attempts are made to recognize them formally as taxonomic groups (i.e., “taxa” such as species, subspecies, varieties).
 The two proposed taxa Cannabis indica subsp. afghanica and Cannabis indica subsp. indica ignore traditions and theories of how variants of domesticated creatures such as Cannabis should be classified.

 What Clarke and Merlin do with subsp. indica and afghanica is further split Schultes’ (Schultes et al., 1974) splitter concept of Cannabis indica.
-Until 1972, Schultes had been an orthodox lumper.
+Until 1972, Schultes himself was an eloquent advocate for lumper orthodoxy.
 As he wrote in 1970: “Botanists now generally agree that Cannabis is a monotypic genus, a genus with one species, C. sativa, that there cannot be recognized any true botanical varieties within this species, and that this one species has diversified into a great number of ecotypes and cultivated races.
 Modern taxonomists, thus, are in agreement with Linnaeus’ treatment of the genus.”
 But following a 1972 trip to Kandahar instigated by an enterprising lawyer for the Brotherhood of Eternal Love, Schultes had a sudden change of heart.
 He proposed his three-species C. ruderalis, C. sativa, and C. indica system, in which C. indica is comprised of all Afghan, Indian, Middle Eastern and other “intoxicating” types.
 By the late ’80s, it appears he may have come round to Anderson’s concepts of reserving C. indica exclusively for dwarf Afghan types and making C. sativa an incongruous combination of fibre hemp and narrow-leafleted marijuana cultigens (Anderson, 1980; Schultes and Hoffmann, 1987).
 Out of this chaos was born the “vernacular taxonomy” of Indica–Sativa–Ruderalis.
 Afghanica has since been added to the confusion.

 Clarke and Merlin rationalize their proposed subsp. indica versus afghanica split based on their interpretation of studies by Nikolai Vavilov and Karl Hillig.
 But typological thinking appears to have led to their misreading Vavilov.